hannahellis4242/notes/Maths/TrigonometricIdentities.md

 ![geometric setup for angle addition formulas](./img/df02d9d5-3c82-44c0-80d1-1862582cfb23.svg)

 In the above diagram we have a rectangle formed from two right angled triangles on top of each other and the boundaries.
+The second A angle can be determined by the fact the internal angles of a triangle are $180^{\circ}$ and similarly the angles that make up a line also sum up to $180^{\circ}$.

 From the edges of the rectangle we can see that